top of page

 offensive odors will be removed from the competition area and not judged.
 The MTA Board reserves the right to

-refuse any entry that does not comply with MTA Competition Rules or is deemed to be inappropriate or
+refuse any entry that does not comply with MTA Competition Rules or is deemed inappropriate or

 detrimental to the image of taxidermy.